0xMati/Tech-Blog/Modern Authentication/Overview of OAuth.md

 When you sign into a new app with **“Sign in with Google”**, you’re often using this flow.
 You’re sent to Google’s login page, then after you approve, the app gets an authorization code.
 The app then exchanges that code for tokens to access your data securely.

-## 🔐 PKCE — Proof Key for Code Exchange
+## 🔐 Authorization Code Grant with PKCE — Proof Key for Code Exchange

 Sometimes apps can’t keep a secret safe — like mobile apps or single-page apps running in your browser.
 This makes it easier for attackers to steal the authorization code and get access tokens.